gauravn17/cse-15l-lab-reports/lab2.md

 - For the first screenshot,the value of String parameters[] is {"s","Hello"} (due to the url.getQuery.split("=") method), and thus, since message+=parameters[1], the value of String message is "Hello", which is returned.
 - For the second screenshot,the value of String parameters[] is {"s","How are you"} (due to the url.getQuery.split("=") method), and thus, since message+=parameters[1], the value of String message is "How are you", which is returned.
--For both screenshots, the value of int port is args[0], which is 4001.
+- For both screenshots, the value of int port is args[0], which is 4001.

 Below is the screenshot of the bash terminal used to run the server: